VascoSch92/sequentium/README.md

 # Sequentium

-Sequentium is a user-friendly package designed to effortlessly implement various well-known sequences, providing a seamless and intuitive experience for users.
+Sequentium is a user-friendly package that implements various well-known sequences, providing a seamless and intuitive experience for the user.

 For an exhaustive list of all sequences implemented in Sequentium, please click [here](https://github.com/VascoSch92/sequentium/blob/main/sequence/SEQUENCES_LIST.md).